telerik/xaml-docs/controls/radexpander/howto/animation.md

 ## Customize Animations

-To customize the RadExpander animations use the __AnimationManager.AnimationSelector__ property.
-The supported animation class is ExpanderExpandCollapseAnimation which exposes few properties to customize the animation
+To customize RadExpander animations, use the __AnimationManager.AnimationSelector__ property.
+The supported animation class is ExpanderExpandCollapseAnimation which exposes few properties to customize the animation.

-#### __[XAML] Example 3: Change the speed of the animations using the SpeedRation property (when ExpandDirection is Up or Down)__
+#### __[XAML] Example 3: Change the speed of the animations using the SpeedRatio property (when ExpandDirection is Up or Down)__
 {{region radexpander-howto-animation_3}}
 	<telerik:RadExpander>
 		<telerik:AnimationManager.AnimationSelector>